apgrison/rindus-task/README.md

 and more complex than running SQL queries.
 Also, if the query results need to be cached anyway, then we might as well leverage the flexibility of a relational database.

-As a conclusion, I would say that if we were to improve data storage system, the infrastructure would depend on the application's functionality.
+As a conclusion, I would say that if we were to improve the data storage system, the infrastructure would depend on the application's functionality.
 If we were to offer filtering, sorting and pagination we would probably be better off using a database in conjunction with an in-memory store serving as a cache.
 That way we address the performance issues caused by extracting result sets from a query.
 If, on the other hand, the application were to remain a simple wrapper of the JSON